AMALCTHOMAS/DHT11_ULPLora/README.md

-# ULPLoRa with DHT Integration
+# ULPLoRa with DHT11 Integration

 This repository contains code libraries and documentation for integrating the ULPLoRa board with the DHT sensor for temperature and humidity monitoring and visualization.
 The ULPLoRa board, a combination of an Arduino Pro Mini with an RFM95W LoRa module, provides a versatile platform for wireless communication, while the DHT sensor offers precise temperature and humidity measurements.